cxzhu/Paired-Tag/README.md

 ![Image_of_Barcode_format](https://github.com/cxzhu/Paired-Tag/blob/master/img/barcodes_format-01.png)

 ## 4. Downstream custom analyses
 You can cluster the single cells for DNA and RNA independely or jointly.
-The processed matrices files are available Supplementary file of this [GEO series](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE152020).
+The processed matrices files are available from Supplementary file of this [GEO series](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE152020).

 For RNA analysis, Seurat (http://www.satijalab.org/seurat) is recommended.